 When you have parasites and diseases prevalent in your tank, most medications will effectively treat the entire tank, including your plants.
 Still, you may need to remove and quarantine both fish and plants for further treatment in some circumstances.

 I recommend quarantining new plants in a separate tank for at least 2 weeks to allow any pests or diseases to show themselves.
 This will give you time to treat the plants before adding them to your main aquarium.

 Quarantining aquarium plants is relatively simple and can be done in a separate container filled with water from your aquarium.

-You will need to add an air stone to provide aeration, and a small amount of aquarium salt to the water will be beneficial.
+You need to add an air stone to provide aeration, and adding a small amount of aquarium salt to the water can be beneficial.

 Treating specific diseases or parasites can be done while in quarantine without affecting the health of fish or plants in the main tank.
 The plants can then be left for 2 weeks and checked daily for any signs of pests or disease.